Events

 * **On-demand runs** — Tasks can be run manually using `mechanic/user` topics.
 Topics like `mechanic/user/trigger`, `mechanic/user/text`, and `mechanic/user/form` add a "Run task" button in the Mechanic app.
 Topics like `mechanic/user/order` respond to [Shopify admin action links](/core/shopify/admin-action-links.md).

 * **Custom events** — Developers can define their own event topics in the `user/` domain (e.g. `user/orders/export`).
-These are generated by tasks using the [Event action](https://learn.mechanic.dev/core/actions/event) or via [webhooks](https://learn.mechanic.dev/platform/webhooks), and are useful for chaining tasks together in multi-step workflows.
+Tasks can generate them with the [Event action](/core/actions/event.md), which is useful for chaining tasks together in multi-step workflows.
+[Mechanic webhooks](/platform/webhooks.md) can generate them from external HTTP requests, and [custom Shopify webhooks](/platform/shopify/custom-webhooks.md) can generate them from filtered or customized Shopify webhook deliveries.

 Each event carries **data** that tasks can use.
 For a Shopify webhook event, this is the resource data sent by Shopify (e.g. the order object).
 For scheduled events, the data is minimal.
 Tasks access this data through the [Event object](/platform/liquid/objects/event.md) in Liquid.

-For a complete reference of available event topics, see [Topics](https://learn.mechanic.dev/core/events/topics).
+For a complete reference of available event topics, see the [Event topic list](/platform/events/topics.md).

 ## What happens next